128technology/docs/docs/config_ha_vrrp.md

 - wan
 - far (this is the interrouter communication link)

 Activate VRRP on the `wan` and `lan` device interfaces of node1.
 By configuring the lower priority (97) on the lan and wan interfaces, router-b is identified as the secondary router.
-It is advised to set a different vrid on the secondary router, to avoid confusion.
+On a dual router HA setup, the vrids must be the same on the two redundant/VRRP devices - `router-a` and `router-b` `lan` device interfaces must have the same vrid, as well as each `wan` device interface vrid being the same.
+NOTE: `lan` devices and `wan` devices can have the same vrid as they are on different networks/broadcast domains.
+It is recommended to use different vrids to avoid confustion.
 In this example, we use 95.

 ```
 node                  node1